morcellinus/Morcellinus/README.md

 #### Welcome to Jinmo's Github

-| This is a playground that stores my precious, marvelous, but yet not perfect

-| "full of tears" codes using R/Python for Data analysis and Modelling
+| This is a playground that stores my precious, marvelous, but yet not perfect R/Python codes for Data analysis and Modelling

 <!--